DataDuckETL/DataDuck/README.md

 ## Installation

+##### Example project

+See [https://github.com/DataDuckETL/DataDuckExample](https://github.com/DataDuckETL/DataDuckExample) for an example project setup.

+##### Instructions for using DataDuck ETL

-Add this line to your application's Gemfile:
+Create a new project, then add the following to your Gemfile:

 ```ruby
 gem 'dataduck', :git => 'git://github.com/DataDuckETL/DataDuck.git'
 ```

-And then execute:
+Then execute:

     $ bundle install

+Then use main.rb from the [DataDuckExample](https://github.com/DataDuckETL/DataDuckExample) project as a way to trigger your ETL.

 ## Contributing